hackneyc/piROMTest/README.md

 		core for specified system will be used.
 	-d SEC	Change the emulator start delay to *SEC* seconds.
 If this option is not specified, the default delay is 10 seconds.
+	-e EXT	Look for ROM's with a .EXT extension instead of the default .zip

 WARNING: Some ROM's which fail to run may be BIOS files.
 Removing them may cause multiple ROM's to fail.
 These ROM's should probably be moved to /home/pi/RetroPie/BIOS.